ChristineKlosterman/fs-journal/quizzes/week01.md

 **1.** In the terminal, what is the command `cd` used for?
 <!-- enter you answer in the space below -->
 ```
+Change Directory

 ```

 **2.** In the terminal, what is the command `mkdir` used for?
 <!-- enter you answer in the space below -->
 ```
+Make Directory

 ```

 **3.** What is the `\<html>\</html>` tag in a document?
 <!-- enter you answer in the space below -->
 ```
+It lets whatever reading it know that the document is written in HTML

 ```

 **4.** What does `HTML` stand for?
 <!-- enter you answer in the space below -->
 ```
+Hyper text markup link

 ```

 **5.** What Does `CSS` stand for?
 <!-- enter you answer in the space below -->
 ```
+Cascading styles sheets

 ```